-- 1. Provide a Water Quality Benefit;

-- 2. Improve the condition of the system; and

-- 3. Assist systems most in financial need.
+- 1. Provide a Water Quality Benefit; - 2.
+Improve the condition of the system; and - 3.
+Assist systems most in financial need. - 4.
+Employ other best practices, such as collaboration with other entities.

 Points are assigned only when the proposed project intends to correct the problem identified under the appropriate section(s) with the associated points.
 For example, if the treatment system has persistent violations but the proposed project does not address the violations, the points associated with the violations will not be assigned.
 However, if the applicant has persistent violations and addresses them, the points associated with the violations will be assigned.